Online Course Timeframe: October 27–November 17 | Synchronous Meetings Times: Tuesdays from 1-2:30 p.m. Eastern Time

 Why?
 Because families are doing more online research about your school than ever before (especially during the pandemic).
 You need a way to “pre-sell” them on your school, distinguishing your school from the competition and establishing it as the thought leader in your community.

 Discover how creating an inbound marketing strategy will help you accomplish these goals.
-These sessions will meet every Tuesday in October to help you build a complete inbound marketing plan that will drive admission inquiries and enrollment.
+Discover how to build a complete inbound marketing plan that will drive admission inquiries and enrollment.

 - Do you struggle to keep your admission funnel full?